Ankit-1008/verilog-projects/README.md

 # verilog-projects
-Here I'm updating whatever projects I do about in verilog
+Here I'm updating whatever projects I do in verilog